$100 OFF ANT PEST CONTROL SERVICE

 We offer free inspections and same-day service when you call before 3 p.m.
 All our work is backed by our 100% Pest-Free Assurance*.

-We Stop Ants Before They Come Marching In Your Home
+We Stop Ants Before They Come Marching Into Your Home

+Our ant exterminator service is one of the most popular treatments for homeowners in the Seattle, WA, metro area.
 Ants like to socialize.
-If you see one ant near your home, it usually means more a lurking nearby.
+If you see one ant near your home, it usually means more lurking nearby.
 The effective way to get rid of an ant problem is by going to the source of the problem, which means you need to find and treat the colony.
 Usually, there are multiple satellite ant colonies, which makes treating ants difficult as you kill one, but they will come back.

 We have been eliminating ant problems in the Seattle area since 1981.
 There is not one issue our pest control technicians have not been able to solve.
 With over 100,000 satisfied residential clients, you can rest assured we will protect your home from an ant infestation.

 The only reliable solution to an ant problem is to launch an all-out attack.
 Your call to Redi National means you’ve brought in the best-trained, best-equipped Ant Exterminator Team.
 Our ant control programs are designed to prevent these re-infestations.
 Our 100% pest-free guarantee means your problem is solved for good.

 Common Ants in The Seattle Region

 Odorous House Ants, which vary from black to brown, are also known as sugar ants or coconut ants due to the sweet odor that the anal glands produce.
 Workers range from 2.5 to 3.5 mm and seek out sweets commonly found in kitchens, break rooms, and garage areas.
 The first thing to remember is not to spray for these ants.
 With colonies that could contain as many as 200 queens, they can easily divide their nests, making them even more challenging to eliminate.